ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Here, I summarize the effects on the principles_.

-1. We get closer to the `Lexical Scoping Principle`_: with ``-Werror=pattern-signature-binds``, type variables cannot be bound in pattern signatures, closing one of the places where the `Lexical Scoping Principle`_ is currently violated.
+1. We get closer to the `Lexical Scoping Principle`_: with ``-XNoPatternSignatureBinds`, type variables cannot be bound in pattern signatures, closing one of the places where the `Lexical Scoping Principle`_ is currently violated.

    This would not be the case with the treatment of in-scope variables as originally written in `#126`_,